 When a battlegroup commander is destroyed or removed from the table, the warbeasts in its battlegroup become wild.
 Additionally, all upkeep spells cast by that model immediately expire.

-A friendly Faction model with the Battlegroup Commander special rule, such as a warlock, that ends its movement in base-to-base contact with a wild warbeast can take control of it.
-To take control of the warbeast, the battlegroup commander must spend 1 fury point during its activation while base-to-base with the warbeast.
+Anytime during its activation, a friendly Faction model with the Battlegroup Commander special rule, such as a warlock, can spend 1 fury point to take control of a wild warbeast while in base-to-base contact with it.
 The warbeast is no longer wild but must forfeit its Combat Action the turn it becomes controlled.
 The warbeast becomes a part of its new controller’s battlegroup.